 Step 5.
 Accessing Jamroom.

 Jamroom content management system will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com/install.php or http://server-ip/install.php and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://yourdomain.com/install.php or http://server-ip/install.php and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

-Congratulation’s!
+Congratulations!
 You have successfully installed Jamroom.
-Thanks for using this tutorial for installing Jamroom content management system in CentOS 7 system.
+Thanks for using this tutorial for installing a Jamroom content management system in CentOS 7 system.
 For additional help or useful information, we recommend you to check the official Jamroom web site.